hurairaali/alpha-AGI/docs/help-advanced-tricks.md

-# Big-AGI Advanced Tips & Tricks
+# Alpha-AGI Advanced Tips & Tricks

 > 🚨 This file is not meant for publication, and it's just been created as a handbook with tips
-> and tricks to make Big-AGI more efficient and productive. 🚨
+> and tricks to make Alpha-AGI more efficient and productive. 🚨

-Welcome to the advanced tips and tricks guide for Big-AGI.
+Welcome to the advanced tips and tricks guide for Alpha-AGI.
 This document will help you make the most of the platform's existing features.

 ---